 Umana Niwenshuti

-I am an anthropologist with a passion for Arts and Science.
-I have just completed a long-term ethnography on Contested Spaces, an art exhibition which ran from 2016 to 2021 at William Humphreys Art Gallery, in Kimberley, South Africa.
-In this study, my main interest is the struggle over the interpretation of violence, and how this interpretation closes or opens up possibilities for an Exit-Opening, which is a possibility to see what else that context of violence could become.
-For over two decades I have studied and worked in post-conflict contexts, principally in Southern Africa (South Africa), Eastern Africa (Rwanda, Uganda, Kenya), and West Africa (Ghana, Benin).
-I have shared my work and experiences through lectures, workshops, exhibitions and performances in several countries, including Denmark, United Kingdom, Ireland, and Czech Republic.
-In 2018, I was invited in the Parliament in Scotland to speak on Culture, Arts, Healing and Wellbeing during the International Culture Summit.
+I am an anthropologist with a passion for science and arts-based creative inquiry.
+In 2023, I completed a multiyear performance ethnography entitled Museum, Memory, and Mental Health: Making sense of Contestation over the Interpretation of Violence in Contested Spaces at William Humphreys Art Gallery, Kimberley, South Africa.
+In this study, one of the key interests was the struggle over the meaning of violence, and how this meaning closes or opens up possibilities for an Exit-Opening.
+In the context of historical and enduring violence, what I call Exit-Opening is that which provides an opportunity to get a sense of what else that context could become.
+Exit-Opening is a notion that helps to think beyond the state of what research coparticipants described as feeling “trapped”, haunted by ongoing violence and related trauma.
+For over two decades I have studied and worked mainly in post-conflict contexts, from Southern Africa (South Africa), Eastern Africa (Rwanda, Uganda, Kenya), to West Africa (Ghana, Benin).
+I have shared my studies and experiences through lectures, workshops, exhibitions and performances in several countries here in Africa and elsewhere, including Denmark, United Kingdom, Ireland, and Czech Republic.
+In 2018, I was invited in Parliament in Scotland during the International Culture Summit to speak on Culture, Arts, Healing and Wellbeing.
 In addition to my talk, I facilitated a performance and workshops for delegates.
-In July 2022, I convened a conference bringing together academics, master artists and practitioners in the fields of medicine, anthropology, art, museums, heritage, education, governance and policy, from Africa, Europe and Asia.
-The conference was the culmination of over a dozen critical seminars including exhibitions and performances I had been facilitating since 2018 in local museums, community centers, and universities.
+In July 2022, I convened a conference bringing together academics, master artists and practitioners in the fields of medicine, anthropology, art, museums, heritage, education, governance and policy, from Africa, Asia and Europe.
+The conference was the culmination of over a dozen critical seminars including exhibitions and performances I had been facilitating since 2018 in local museums, community centres, and universities.

-My study projects and creative methods have been recognised and supported through residencies and prestigious fellowships such as Wadsworth Africa Fellowship (2022-2019) by Wenner-Gren Foundation for Anthropological Research, Next Generation of African Scholars (2019) by Social Sciences Research Council (SSRC), McGregor Museum (2022-2021), William Humphreys Art Gallery (2021-2016), Modern Arts Projects South Africa (2023), William Kentridge’s Center For The Less Good Idea (2019), and UCT’s Anthropology Department Academic Merit Award (2018), among others; and in 2022, I was nominated for the Deputy Vice-Chancellor’s Distinguished Social Responsiveness Award (UCT).
+My studies and creative interventions have been recognised and supported through residencies and prestigious fellowships such as Wadsworth Africa Fellowship (2022-2019) by Wenner-Gren Foundation for Anthropological Research, Next Generation African Scholars Fellowship (2019) by Social Sciences Research Council (SSRC), McGregor Museum (2022-2021), William Humphreys Art Gallery (2021-2016), William Kentridge’s Center For The Less Good Idea (2019), University of Cape Town (UCT) Merit Award (2018), and I was nominated for the UCT Deputy Vice-Chancellor’s Distinguished Social Responsiveness Award (2022).
+In 2023 in Kimberley, I was awarded Best International Collaborator by Mayibuye Dance Academy’s Dance Pages run under the Northern Cape Arts and Culture Council, South African Department of Sport, Arts and Culture.

 -